Who should use Flow?

 - Schemas can encode constraints, like that a latitude value must be between +90 and -90 degrees, or that a field must be a valid email address.

-- Flow can projects JSON schema into other flavors, like TypeScript types or SQL tables.
+- Flow can project JSON schema into other flavors, like TypeScript types or SQL tables.
 Strong type checking catches bugs before they're applied to production.

 - Flow's declarative tests verify the integrated, end-to-end behavior of data flows.